dimr/debsnapshot-cli/README.md

 # debsnapshot-cli
-python program to get package information from http://snapshot.debian.org/
+python program to get package information from http://snapshot.debian.org/ for Debian and Debian based distibutions.

 Get package information from the snapshot.debian.org ex. source versions,binary versions and most important ```first_seen``` entry in order to install/downgrade that is no longer in the official {stable,testing,unstable} repositories by adding/appending